What Is The Health Care Spending Account?

 When will I be reimbursed?

-No reimbursement can be made prior to the service actually being provided.
-However, once you sign up for the HCSA and decide how much you want to contribute, that total amount is available to you at any time during your period of coverage.
-It’s like a cash advance because you don’t have to wait for the cash to accumulate in your account before you can use it to pay for your unreimbursed, eligible health care expenses.
+You can be reimbursed for your expenses as soon as you or your dependents receive medical services.
+In addition, once you sign up for the HCSA and decide how much you want to contribute, that total amount is available to you at any time during your period of coverage.
+It’s like a cash advance because you don’t have to wait for the cash to accumulate in your account before you can use it to pay for your eligible health care expenses.
 Your money is tax free and interest free!

 You may claim eligible expenses under the HCSA program for the following individuals: